Fixed-parameter Approximability of Boolean MinCSPs: CSPs with algorithms

-As every relation of a $0$-valid \dcsp\ is always satisfied by the all $0$ assignment, and every relation of a $1$-valid \dcsp\ is always satisfied by the all $1$ assignment, so we have a trivial algorithm for these problems.
+We prove the first statement of Theorem~\ref{trichotomy} by going through co-clones one by one.
+As every relation of a $0$-valid \dcsp\ is always satisfied by the all $0$ assignment, and every relation of a $1$-valid \dcsp\ is always satisfied by the all $1$ assignment, we have a trivial algorithm for these problems.